kidnixt/principles_of_model_checking/0. PRISM/0.1 PRISM Language/PRISM Language .md

 - `0.8:(0,0) + 0.2:(1,0)` (module `M1` moves)
 - `0.8:(0,0) + 0.2:(0,1)` (module `M2` moves)

-For a DTMC, the choice is
+For a DTMC, the choice is *probabilistic*, each enabled command is selected with **equal probability**.
+If Example 1 was a DTMC, then in state (0, 0) of the model the following probability distribution would result: